 If you're publishing the app to the Microsoft Teams Store, provide metadata (descriptions, screenshots, name) in the languages that you would like your app to be listed in, and explicitly specify these languages on the Marketplace listings page in Partner Center.
 For more information, see localized Microsoft AppSource fronts.
 To support localized listings in the Teams Store, you can add additional languages to your listing.
 The default language information you provide in Partner Center for your listing appears in the AppSource website listing for your app.
-Currently, the default language is English.
+The default language is English.

 Configure localization